maierbenedikt/dynamo-policies/README.md

  <Dataset replica>
  . replica.incomplete: Not all of scheduled block transfers are done.
  . replica.last_block_created: Timestamp of the last block transfer completion.
+ . replica.last_used: Timestamp of the later of the dataset last update or the last recorded access to the replica.
  . replica.num_access: Number of CRAB accesses recorded in popdb for the last 2 years.
  . replica.has_locked_block